 In fact, research shows that once you get beyond an I.Q. of about 120, which is just a little above average, intelligence and creativity are not at all related.

-That means that even if you’re no smarter than most people, you still have the potential to wield amazing creative powers.
+That means that even if you’re no smarter than most people, you still have the potential to wield amazing creative powers when writing copy.

 But, why are so few people highly creative?